aimat-lab/AutoSlurm/README.md

 paper, where the experiments need to be repeated multiple times to test reproducibility.

 🚀 **Tip:** By default, each task uses a single GPU.
-You can overwrite this behavior using `-o gpus_per_task=2`.
+You can overwrite this behavior using `--gpus_per_task 2` or `-gpt 2`.
 In this case, each task will be assigned two GPUs.
+You can also change `gpus_per_task` in the template config file directly to avoid supplying it in the command.

-🚀 **Tip:** If you are not running GPU jobs, you should use `-o NO_gpus=None,gpus_per_task=None,max_tasks=X`, where you replace `X` with the number of tasks you want to run in parallel in one job.
+🚀 **Tip:** If you are not running GPU jobs, you should use `--gpus_per_task None --NO_gpus None --max_tasks X` (or `-gpt None -gpus None -mt X` in short), where you replace `X` with the number of tasks you want to run in parallel in one job.
+Instead of supplying this in the command, you can also edit `gpus_per_task`, `NO_gpus`, and `max_tasks` in the template config file directly.

 ### Automatic splitting across jobs

-Each configuration specifies a maximum number of tasks that can fit in one job.
+Each template config file specifies a maximum number of tasks that can fit in one job.
 In case of GPU jobs, `NO_gpus` specifies the number of GPUs present.
 The maximum number of tasks per job is thus calculated by dividing by `gpus_per_task`.

 🚀 **Tip:** In case of non-GPU jobs, `NO_gpus` and `gpus_per_task` should be set to None (see 🚀 **Tip** above).
 Instead, you should directly specify `max_tasks`.